-The Crosstown Classic continues on Wednesday at Wrigley Field as the White Sox square off against the Cubs on CSN Chicago.
-Coverage begins with White Sox Pregame Live at 6 p.m.
+The White Sox take on the Seattle Mariners on Thursday, and you can catch all the action on CSN.
+Coverage begins at 7:00 p.m.
 Be sure to stick around after the final out to get analysis and player reaction on White Sox Postgame Live.

 Click here for a game preview to make sure you’re ready for the action.